 Here is an other important council of spirits, "Albert" of Dec.
 5th 1878 Banner of Light: "Power may give us strength, money may give us power; we may stand in the world with ambition by our side ever pointing the way onward and upward; we may feel that we can climb as far and as fast as the world will let us; but as we look around, about and beneath us, what do we behold?
-Is there any happiness in knowing we have ascended farther we hope for better times in the new era, and than our fellow beings in the social scale of life, and can command men and women to do our biddings?
+Is there any happiness in knowing we have ascended farther than our fellow beings in the social scale of our biddings?
 We answer, nay.
 Life, light and happiness do not come from power, from glory and ambition, but they come from goodness, and from little deeds of life that we may sow each day and each hour.